-Contributing to Ecosystem Conservation Using ICT

-Contributing through Products and Services
+Contributing to Ecosystem Conservation Using ICT Contributing through Products and Services

 The damage to agriculture caused by wild boars and deer is becoming an issue of increasing concern across Japan's farming and mountain communities.
 The setting of traps is being used as one countermeasure to minimize the damage caused by wildlife.
 NTT PC Communications Inc. has developed "Mimawari Rakutaro" as one part of its "field cloud service."
-This is a wildlife observation and alarm device which utilizes an outdoor sensor that transmits data.
+This is a wildlife observation and alarm device which utilizes. an outdoor sensor that transmits data.
 In this manner, the company is contributing to countermeasures aimed at minimizing the damage caused by wildlife.
 Employing the communication services of NTT Docomo to automatically transmit a message to a designated mail address when a trap has been activated, the Mimawari Rakutaro device has brought about a significant reduction of the burden placed on patrols.
 As one version of Mimawari Rakutaro also comes equipped with a camera, the transmission of images further ensures an immediate response should a person be caught in a trap by mistake.

-Since first going on sale in July 2011, Mimawari Rakutaro has been adopted by 46 local governments across Japan and contributed to ecosystem conservation in woodlands.
-As a recent example of its use, Wakayama City has deployed Mimawari Rakutaro to monitor traps and send notifications via M2M in order to mitigate damage caused by wildlife and better understand ecosystems.
+Since first going on sale in July 2011, Mimawari Rakutaro has been adopted by more than 50 local governments across Japan and contributed to ecosystem conservation in woodlands.
+As a recent example of its use, Saga City is utilizing subsidies for a Ministry of Internal Affairs and Communications ICT project to realize more efficient countermeasures against wildlife damage.